bbauska/UofM-AdvStyling/readme.md

 <p align="center" width="100%">
 <img src="./images/image027.webp?raw=true"
   style="width:60%"
-  alt="https://ui.dev/amiresponsive - colleen e van lent's website - mobile view." />
+  alt="https://ui.dev/amiresponsive - Colleen E van Lent's web page - mobile view." />
 <!-- {width="6.0in" height="3.3807688101487314in"} -->

 With Chrome, you can use inspect element to see the different viewpoints